ArhanChaudhary/qter/README.md

 - Generalize the notion of a register to multiple cycles that coexist on the Rubik's cube
 - The set of pieces affected by a given cycle must not interfere with the set of pieces affected by any other cycle.
 Helpful to think no longer in terms of moves but in cycles as in these pieces may be moved but they are restored.
 If the pieces were to interfere, then this would mean modifying the value of one register has a side effect of modifying the value of another unintended register.
 - More registers mean more states 90*90 > 1260

-## Conditional branching

-WIP

-Talking points:

-- We have defined a way to represent a register on a Rubik's cube, but how does this bring us closer to a computer?
-- We are limited in what we can do if the only operation our computer is able to perform on its memory is adding a constant
-- Allow conditionally executing code
-- Recall from U cycle, when the pieces of a cycle are solved, the register value is 0 because there are zero repetitions of the algorithm
-- A piece is solved if the colors on each of its faces match the center of the corresponding side of a Rubik's cube
-- If a register value is zero, then we conditionally execute some code, if not, execute some other code

-## The Rubik's cube is a computer

-WIP

-Talking points:

-- store instruction memory separate to the cube
-- dissect an example
-- works with any twisty puzzle

-# Cycle combination solver

-Qter's cycle combination solver computes the optimal computer architecture for a puzzle using any amount of cycles.

 ## Phase 1